jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_sendemail.md

 2. Click **New** to create a new rule.
 3. If this rule is related to specific connections

-    a.In the list of conditions, tick **The connection is...** b.In the rule description click **connections**.
+   1. In the list of conditions, tick **The connection is...**
+   2. In the rule description click **connections**.
 Select the connections this rule applies to.

-4. If this rule is related to specific alarms a.In the list of conditions, tick **The alarm is...** b.In the rule description click alarms.
+4. If this rule is related to specific alarms

+   1. In the list of conditions, tick **The alarm is...**
+   2. In the rule description click alarms.
 Select the alarms this rule applies to.

-5. If this rule is related to specific severities a.In the list of conditions, tick **The alarm severity is...** b.In the rule description click Low, Medium or High.
+5. If this rule is related to specific severities

+   1. In the list of conditions, tick **The alarm severity is...**
+   2. In the rule description click Low, Medium or High.
 Select the severities this rule applies to.

-6. In the list of actions to perform, tick Send email to...a.In the rule description, click (recipient).
-This opens the Send an Email Dialog.
+6. In the list of actions to perform, tick Send email to...

+   1. In the rule description, click (recipient).
+This opens the **Send an Email Dialog**.

 TIP: When you use The connection is... condition there are some things to be aware of.
 For more information, see The Connection is….